MichalZal/MichalZal/README.md

  - I love web development ❤
  - I'm currently a student in one of Polsih "Tehniqums" and I hate wasting time in there, but some subjects are kinda interesting.
  - I love math.
 Especcially because it is everywhere around us. 兀 Φ
- - In future I want to be devOPS engineer.
+ - In future I want to be backend engineer.
  - My favourite language is Typescript with React Framework and aside I'm learning swfit.

 ## :hammer_and_wrench: Technologies I use: